reza-rahim/datawarehouse/README.md

 <img src="images/component.png" width="800">
 <br>

+A DIY Databricks setup using virtual machines in your own data center or Cloud environment.

 ## Introduction

 In today’s data-centric world, enterprises are increasingly reliant on robust and scalable data infrastructure to derive actionable insights from massive and diverse datasets.
 This modern data warehouse architecture leverages a powerful combination of open-source technologies to deliver a cloud-native, cost-efficient, and highly performant analytics platform.
 The components include MinIO (S3), Apache Iceberg, Apache Spark, Hive Metastore, Apache Airflow, Trino, Apache Superset, and Keycloak.